 Where the controller has made personal data public and is obliged pursuant to Article 17(1) to erase the personal data, the controller, taking account of available technology and the cost of implementation, shall take reasonable steps, including technical measures, to inform other controllers processing the personal data that the data subject has requested erasure by such controllers of any links to, or copy or replication of, those personal data, as far as processing is not required.
 An employee of the MEIXNER SCHLÜTER WENDT will arrange the necessary measures in individual cases.

 Each data subject shall have the right granted by the European legislator to obtain from the controller restriction of processing where one of the following applies:

-If one of the aforementioned conditions is met, and a data subject wishes to request the restriction of the processing of personal data stored by the MEIXNER SCHLÜTER WENDT GmbH, he or she may at any time contact any employee of the controller.
-The employee of the MEIXNER SCHLÜTER WENDT GmbH will arrange the restriction of the processing.
+If one of the aforementioned conditions is met, and a data subject wishes to request the restriction of the processing of personal data stored by MEIXNER SCHLÜTER WENDT, he or she may at any time contact any employee of the controller.
+The employee of MEIXNER SCHLÜTER WENDT will arrange the restriction of the processing.

 f) Right to data portability